gokayfem/ComfyUI_VLM_nodes/README.md

 You can set any string input using SimpleText Node

 ## LLM Prompt Generation nodes

-You can use any LLM in gguf format, you can use LLava models as an LLM also.
+**LLM PromptGenerator** node: You can use any LLM in gguf format, you can use LLava models as an LLM also.
 [Qwen 1.8B Stable Diffusion Prompt](https://huggingface.co/hahahafofo/Qwen-1_8B-Stable-Diffusion-Prompt-GGUF)
 [IF prompt MKR](https://huggingface.co/impactframes/IFpromptMKR-7b-L2-gguf-q4_k_m)
 This LLM's works best for now for prompt generation.
+You can chat with any LLM or VLM with **LLMSampler** node.

-You can use ChatGPT and DeepSeek API's to create prompts using PromptGenerator API node. https://platform.deepseek.com/ gives 10m free tokens.
+**API PromptGenerator** node: You can use ChatGPT and DeepSeek API's to create prompts. https://platform.deepseek.com/ gives 10m free tokens.
 - ChatGPT-4
 - ChatGPT-3.5
 - DeepSeek